xbwei/data-analysis-with-generative-ai/README.md

 # data-analysis-with-generative-ai
-Tutorials of learning generative ai in data analysis
+Tutorials on learning generative AI in data analysis

+Many contents are inspired by the courses on [DeepLearning.AI](https://www.deeplearning.ai/)